 By the time you leave the hospital, you will have graduated to eating pureed foods and drinking protein shakes, whereby you will continue this dietary routine for about four weeks.

-It should be noted that you will have to alter the way you consume foods forever.
+You should pay attention that you will have to alter the way you consume foods forever.
 After the first month, you will switch to eating solid (softer) foods.
 For the best results, make sure you eat slowly and chew your food thoroughly, and never drink while you eat.
 Doing so can cause your stomach to overfill.

 When drinking liquids, wait for a half-hour after finishing a meal.